Object SLAM-Based Active Mapping and Robotic Grasping: Conclusion

 \section{Conclusion}

-In this paper, we for the first time present an object-driven active object mapping framework.
-The framework aims to enable the full observation and accurate pose estimation of unknown objects, and then implement complex robotic grasping.
+In this paper, we for the first time present an object-driven active mapping framework based on an object SLAM with the suggested observation completeness measurement method and the object-driven active exploration strategy.
+The framework aims to actively enable the full observation and accurate pose estimation of unknown objects, and then implement complex robotic manipulation and autonomous perception tasks.
 Extensive experiments significantly verify the effectiveness of our proposed framework.
 The presented idea and methods in this work will significantly push forward related studies in this research area.
-The major limitation of this work lies in that the framework currently cannot model complex objects that have irregular shapes, which is also the focus of our next-step research.
+The major limitation of this work lies in that the framework currently cannot model complex objects with irregular shapes and clutter settings, which is also challenging for the object SLAM.